-If you are considering a short trip over the weekend, these are the things you must do in your time here.
-Read on to find out what’s waiting for you in Kingston:
+If you are considering a short trip over the weekend, and are wondering what to do in Kingston, then these are the things absolutely have to do in your time here.
+Just be sure to check out the best hotels and vacation rentals first for your accommodations, then read on to find out the best things to do in Kingston, Ontario, Canada.

 Lake Ontario Park is Kingston’s largest urban waterfront park.
 After a lot of renovation, it was opened once again for the public a few years back.
 It offers a noteworthy natural landscape that attracts both residents as well as visitors for picnicking and walking along the waterfront.
 The park is open every day of the week from 8 am until dusk.

 3. Marvel at Kingston City Hall